The presence of three copies of chromosome 21 due to meiotic nondisjunction, Robertsonian translocation, or Down

 A simian crease is a single line that runs across the palm of the hand.

-Patients with Down syndrome have characteristically flat facies consisting of a low nasal bridge and small nose.
+Patients with Down syndrome have characteristically flat facies consisting of a low nasal bridge and a small nose.

 Duodenal atresia is a birth defect of the digestive tract where the duodenum is not patent.
 This occurs more frequently in infants with Down syndrome.
 Duodenal atresia is commonly diagnosed with a “double bubble” sign on imaging.